 Yes, dogs from the same family can stay together in the same suite.
 Please note that it is our policy to separate dogs boarding together during feeding time.
 If your dogs prefer to eat together, please just let our staff know at check-in.

 Yes, we will gladly administer up to five medications to your dog while they are in our care for no additional charge.
-(We do have a small charge for more than five medications.)
 All medications must be in the original prescription container so that we will have detailed information about the medication, and you must sign a consent form giving us permission to administer the medication.
 We do not administer injections.

 Your dog has access to water 24/7 while at Ruff Housing.
 There are several large bowls of fresh water in each playroom that are freshened up several times throughout the day.
 Also, all dogs have an individual bowl of water in their bedroom if they’re lodging with us.
 But as with being tired, the increase in activity may also increase your dog’s water intake.
 Don’t be alarmed if they want to drink more water than usual when they get home (though you should encourage them to drink slowly and small amounts at a time to prevent vomiting).

 Just like children who play on playgrounds in daycare or at school can get hurt from time to time, dogs playing with each other on the playgrounds can get hurt too.
 Dogs play with their mouths and paws and like to wrestle around on the ground with each other.
-Because we have a high number of staff in the playrooms and because of the training program our staff is required to complete, injuries are rare.
+Because our dogs play in small groups, and because of the training program our staff is required to complete, injuries are rare.
 If injuries do occur, you (not Ruff Housing) are responsible for any medical expenses for your dog, as you would be for a child.
 You need to be sure that you are comfortable with this before allowing your dog to play in the playroom.
-If you are not, Private Retreat is always an option.
+If you are not, Enrichment is always an option.
 Most owners find that the benefits of allowing their dog to play outweigh the risks.

 We have webcams in most areas of our facility so you can enjoy watching your dog play.
 However, the cameras cannot always show the entire room.
 If you’re having trouble finding your dog, they may be in an area of the room that is out of view, at lunch or having a nap in the bedroom area.